Projects and Collaborators

 Postdocs

-Kalle Mueller, March 2023 - 2025, two-year Feodor-Lynen fellowship, Université Côte d'Azur, topic: 'Abstract Objects in the Syntax of Natural Language'
+Kalle Mueller, March 2023 - 2025, two-year Feodor-Lynen fellowship, Université Côte d'Azur, topic: 'Abstract Objects in the Syntax of Natural Language'.

 Doctoral Students

-Furkan Dikmen 2023 - , project ANR-DFG
+Furkan Dikmen 2023 - , project ANR-DFG on clausal complements, Université Côte d'Azur

-Arash Behboodi, IHPST, Paris 1
+Arash Behboodi, IHPST, Paris 1, PhD completion expected fall 2024

 Visiting researchers